Best Frontend Frameworks of 2021

 Where not to use Foundation?

-Foundation is not recommended to beginners as they change a lot of coding, and customization is somewhat complex to handle.
+It is not recommended to beginners as they need to change a lot of coding, and customization is somewhat complex to handle.

 The framework is updated from time to time and offers beautiful features.
 For instance, it integrated themes that fulfill Google’s material design guidelines as soon as they are published and later upgraded to utilize Sass as a CSS preprocessor.